MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-sales-forecast.md

 ## <a name="use-the-forecasts"></a>Use the Forecasts
 The extension uses Azure AI to predict future sales based on your sales history to help you avoid inventory shortage.
 For example, when you choose an item on the **Items** page, the chart in the **Item Forecast** pane shows the estimated sales of this item in the coming period.
 This way you can see if you are likely to run out of stock of the item soon.

 You can also use the extension to suggest when to stock up on inventory.
-For example, if you create a purchase order for Fabrikam because you want to buy their new desk chair, the Sales and Inventory Forecast extension will suggest that you also restock on the LONDON swivel chair that you usually buy from this supplier.
+For example, if you create a purchase order for Fabrikam because you want to buy their new desk chair, the Sales and Inventory Forecast extension will suggest that you also restock on the LONDON swivel chair that you usually buy from this vendor.
 This is because the extension forecasts that you will run out of stock of the LONDON swivel chair in the coming two months, so you might want to order more chairs already now.

 ## <a name="design-details"></a>Design details
 Subscriptions for [!INCLUDE[prod_short](includes/prod_short.md)] come with access to several predictive web services in all regions where [!INCLUDE[prod_short](includes/prod_short.md)] is available.
 For more information, see the Microsoft Dynamics 365 Business Central Licensing Guide.
 The guide is available for download on the [Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) website.